OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 ## How it started

-When we were developing our website in 2015, we took the opportunity to
+When we were developing our website in 2015, we took the opportunity to change our approach to content; we knew that our pages were too broad in topic and difficult to read.

+Particular pages came in for attention, including our Contact Us page.
+At that time

 ## What we learned